SaahilParmar/CS50P/Problem Set 3/grocery/README.md

     ...
 wherein d is a dict and key is a str.

-* Be sure to avoid or catch any KeyError.
+* Be sure to avoid or catch any [KeyError](https://docs.python.org/3/library/exceptions.html#KeyError).

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir grocery

+to make a folder called grocery in your codespace.
+Then execute

+$ cd grocery

+to change directories into that folder.
+You should now see your terminal prompt as grocery/ $.
+You can now execute

+$ code grocery.py

+to make a file called grocery.py where you’ll write your program.

 # How to Test